 East Rainton has always been smaller than West Rainton and more of a colliery village in appearance but is still an old settlement.

 Middle Rainton in between the two villages only came into being in the 1820s.
-Rainton is not to be outdone by the Pittingtons with its duplication of names and so there are also places called Rainton Gate (from a former toll gate), Rainton Meadows (the site of a nature reserve and events arena) and Rainton Bridge (home to a business park).
+Rainton is not to be outdone by the Pittingtons with its duplication of names and so there are also places called Rainton Gate (from a former toll gate); Rainton Meadows (the site of a nature reserve and events arena) and then we have Rainton Bridge (home to a business park).
 Rainton has very strong links to the ancestry of Queen Elizabeth II – see the family tree on the page for Hetton-le-Hole.